 - unexplained aches and pains: stomach pain, headache, neck and back pain, or muscle aches that have no known physical cause

-Your symptoms of depression are unique to you.
+Remember that your symptoms of depression are unique to you.
 Your experience of depression may be very different from the experience of another person with depression.
 You may have symptoms that are similar, you may experience one type of symptom to a greater degree, or you may have symptoms that another person with depression doesn't have at all.
-If you think you or a person you know may have depression, use the Depression Symptom Checker, which provides a list of some of the possible symptoms a person with depression might experience.